 To View Full List of Arts and Sciences Dual Credit Courses Use the Link Below -

 **Courses available vary by each individual school and may be offered for the Fall and/or Spring semester.
 Check with your high school counselor for course offerings at your school!

-Once enrollment has been processed, student has access to materials provided by the campus library.
-Student will use their student ID number to check out library materials.
-Student may also utilize tutoring services through both on and off-campus Learning Centers.
+As a dual credit or dual enrollment student, you are a MAC student!
+Once enrollment has been processed, students have access to materials provided by the campus library.
+Students will receive a MyMac account and can use their student ID number to check out library materials.
+Students can also utilize tutoring services through both on and off-campus Learning Centers.

 If you are having problems accessing your MyMac/Email Account please contact the Helpdesk by email at email@example.com or by phone at 518-2137.
 Please make sure you have your name and student ID included in your email or phone call/message.
 You can also go to the main MAC website and generate your username and password on your own by using the last four digits of your social security number.

 3) What should I do if I lose or misplace my login information for MyMac/Email Account?

 * By logging into MyMac you can also complete work in your web classes, view your account information, and check your email.

 4) How do I look at class options based on a career cluster/major?

 Dual Credit Instructor Non-Compliance Process: